G-Node/python-odml/README.rst

 On Ubuntu, the pip package manager is available in the repositories as :code:`python-pip`.

-If this method is used, the appropriate Python dependencies (enum and lxml) are downloaded and installed automatically.
+If this method is used, the appropriate Python dependencies are downloaded and installed automatically.

 Building from source